Coarse Fishing Pools in Staffordshire

 - Disabled access

 The pools are all stocked with a variety of species ranging from 1 inch skimmer bream to 20lb monster carp.
-All are welcome at Pillaton Pools, young and old; although all children under-16 must be accompanied by an adult for their own safety.
+All are welcome at Pillaton Pools, young and old; although all children under-16 must be accompanied and supervised at all times by an adult with at least two years fishing experience for their own safety.

-Pillaton Pools’ facilities for disabled fishermen, including purpose-built pathways and fishing platforms combined with its enviable location means that it draws fishermen looking for a good day’s coarse fishing from across Staffordshire including Penkridge and Stafford as well as from Wolverhampton, Stoke-on-Trent and the West Midlands.
+The enviable location means that it draws fishing members from across Staffordshire, including Penkridge and Stafford, as well as from Wolverhampton, Stoke-on-Trent and the West Midlands.

-While each of the established coarse fishing pools is well-stocked with species that include Bream, Carp, Roach, Crucian Carp, Eel, Golden Orfe, Mirror Carp, Perch, Roach, Rudd and Trench, they each have their own distinct character:
+While each of the established coarse fishing pools are well-stocked with species that include Bream, Carp, Roach, Crucian Carp, Eel, Golden Orfe, Mirror Carp, Perch, Rudd and Tench, they each have their own distinct character:

 The Dip is the largest pool on the site but is also the most open to the elements – so remember to pack some warm clothes for a windy and cold day.
 Located at the far end of the site the pool has an island in the middle, making it an ideal pool on which to use a feeder.
-Around the margins waters are shallow running from a 1ft gradually falling away 9 or 10 ft around the island, making it a safer option for children as the margins are shallower than the others.
-We ask you not to use floating baits if wildlife is present.
+Around the margins the waters are shallow; running from 1ft gradually falling away to 9 or 10 ft around the island, making it a safer option for children as the margins are shallower than the others.

 The smallest pool on the site is The Marl Pit which, while used as a stock pool, also has a good range of larger fish and is the only pool at present to hold ghost carp.
 The deepest point is in the centre at 6ft with depths of about 3ft around its margins.
 This is a nice pool for hot days as you have some tree cover on one side, offering welcome shade.